andrew/ultimate-awesome/README.md

 - [awesome-safety-critical-ai](https://github.com/jgalego/awesome-safety-critical-ai) - When the stakes are high, intelligence is only half the equation - reliability is the other ⚠️.
 - [humans](https://github.com/linsa-io/humans) - Awesome Humans.
 - [awesome-se-bots](https://github.com/mairieli/awesome-se-bots) - A curated list of awesome SE bots :robot:.
+- [awesome-mdbootstrap](https://github.com/mdbootstrap/awesome-mdbootstrap) - A curated list of awesome things related to MDBootstrap.
 - [awesome-cell-cell-communication](https://github.com/multitalk/awesome-cell-cell-communication) - Collection of computational tools for cell-cell communication inference for single-cell and spatially resolved omics.
 - [awesome-processing](https://github.com/onlylemi/awesome-processing) - 🎨 Creative Coding @Processing Resources that u like.
 - [awesome-pieces](https://github.com/pieces-app/awesome-pieces) - A curated list of Pieces resources, plugins and extensions, articles, communities, tutorials and other related things.
 - [awesome-deepnote](https://github.com/ramene/awesome-deepnote) - A curated list of extensions, python packages, machine learning and collaborative notebooks ready to run in Deepnote.
+- [awesome-schematron](https://github.com/Schematron/awesome-schematron) - A curated list of awesome Schematron tools and applications.
+New items welcome.
 - [awesome-ai-best-papers](https://github.com/shunk031/awesome-ai-best-papers) - A curated list of famous CV/NLP/ML/AI best papers, inspired by Best Paper Awards in Computer Science (since 1996).
 - [awesome-ti-docs](https://github.com/TI-Toolkit/awesome-ti-docs) - A collection of awesome graphing calculator programming resources, documentation, and tools from all over the web, all in one place.
 Contributions welcome.
 - [Awesome-Visual-Object-Tracking](https://github.com/Xuchen-Li/Awesome-Visual-Object-Tracking) - A visual object tracking paper list, articles related to visual object tracking have been documented.